syntasso/kratix-cli/README.md

 # Kratix CLI

-The best tool you ever find to build your Promises!
+The best tool you'll ever find to build your Promises!

 ## Installation
 To build the CLI, run: